 ChargerSat-1 has two 70cm band radio transceivers: one connected to a dipole antenna and the other to a monopole antenna.
 Both transceivers will be operating at 437.405MHz.
 ChargerSat-1 transmits GFSK packets at 9600 baud using the G3RUH standard.

-ChargerSat-1 is designed to passively stabilize using its gravity gradient boom, so all the satellite needs to know is whether it stabilizes along the nadir or zenith axis.
-ChargerSat-1 will use an IR temperature sensor to determine its orientation.
-The theory is that the temperature of Earth (-20 C°) is much higher than the temperature of deep space (-100 C°).
-Once stabilized, ChargerSat-1 will detect the temperature of whatever the bottom of the spacecraft is facing during eclipse.
-If the IR sensor detects a really cold temperature, it knows that the bottom of the spacecraft is looking at deep space and is oriented along the zenith axis.
-If that is the case, ChargerSat-1 will reorient itself with a single reaction control wheel to point towards the nadir axis.
+ChargerSat-1 is designed to passively stabilize using its gravity gradient boom.
+As a result, all the satellite needs to know is whether it stabilizes along the nadir or zenith axis.
+It will use an IR temperature sensor to do so.
+The temperature of Earth (-20 C°) is much higher than the temperature of deep space (-100 C°), so by measuring the infrared signature in the direction which the satellite is "pointing", it will be able to determine its orientation with respect to the nadir vector.
+If the satellite stabilizes along the zenith vector rather than the nadir, ChargerSat-1 will reorient itself by activating a single reaction control wheel.

 ChargerSat-1 has a variety of sensors.
 While most of these are not necessary to complete the primary mission, testing these sensor systems on ChargerSat-1 will allow future ChargerSats to benefit from flight proven systems.
 ChargerSat-1 has the following sensor systems on-board:

 - Two 1.3 Mpx camera modules (one pointed out the side of the spacecraft, the other pointed at the satellite from the tip of the gravity gradient boom)